zhangxiao2018/zhangxiao2018.github.io/index.md

 ## SERVICE
 * Reviewed articles for:
-The American Society of Mechanical Engineers Department of Material Science and Engineering; Wuhan
+The American Society of Mechanical Engineers

-* Vice president of Information and Cyber Association August 2009- May 2012
+* Vice president of Information and Cyber Association, Wuhan University of Technology August 2009- May 2012

 ## MEMBERSHIP